Skip to contents

 Derived Data

-Some datasets from Dataset entity has derived (support) dataset(s).
+Some datasets from the Dataset entity have derived (support) dataset(s).
 Use dataset_derived() to retrieve.
-A tibble with selected details will be retrieved as if the given dataset has support dataset; otherwise, nothing returns.
+A tibble with selected details will be retrieved as if the given dataset has a support dataset; otherwise, nothing returns.

 # no derived/support dataset